 It has become so trendy that content writers have started believing that the worth of their services is low.

 It’s the same reason many writers have to reduce their rates.

 One of the common pieces of advice a beginner freelance writer would get is “reduce your price.”

-When you want to hire content writers, offer them good pay.
-I know the standard pay might be too much for you, so ask the writers how much it will cost.
+Offer writers good pay.
+The standard pay might be too much for you, so ask the writers how much it will cost.

 #2.
 You don’t know what you want.